josalggui/MaRGE/README.md

 #### Batch acquisition

 It allows acquiring multiple images with different sequences sequentially, without human intervention (Figure 4).
+With the `plus` button you can add files with sequence parameters previously saved in the GUI main window.
+You can remove them with the `minus` button.

 <img src="images/batchWindow_completo.png" alt="alt text" width=200 height=350>

 **Figure 4.- Batch acquisition window**

-With the `plus` button you can add files previously saved in the GUI main window.
-You can remove them with the `minus` button.

 ## Structure of the folders and files in the GUI